Machuca Tile

-Machuca Tile Inc., originally known as Mosaicos Machuca, holds the distinction of being the oldest tile manufacturing business in the Philippines, with a history dating back to the early 1900s.
+Machuca Tile Inc., originally known as Mosaicos Machuca, is a tile manufacturer in the Philippines, said to be the oldest in the business, with a history dating back to the early 1900s.

-Baldozas Mosaicos was the correct term used to describe the Mediterranean cement tiles, but they are now more commonly referred to as Machuca tiles, named after Don Pepe, the son of the renowned producer of Baldozas Mosaicos in the Philippines, Don Jose Machuca by Romero.
+Baldozas Mosaicos was the term used to describe the Mediterranean cement tiles manufactured by the company.
+Today they are commonly referred to as Machuca tiles, after Don Jose Machuca y Romero (known as Don Pepe), the son and heir of the renowned producer of the first Baldozas Mosaicos in the Philippines.

 History

-During the early 1900s, Don Jose Machuca y Romeo was the foremost producer of Mediterranean tiles in the Philippines.
-His son, Don Pepe, an Audencia, established Mosaicos Machuca in an ancestral house located on Calle Tanduay in San Miguel, Manila, while the tile factory itself was situated beside the Pasig River.
-They were pioneers in implementing both wet and dry processes for manufacturing Mediterranean-designed cement tiles in the Philippines.
+During the early 1900s, Don Jose Machuca y Romero was the foremost producer of Mediterranean tiles in the Philippines.
+His son, Don Pepe, an Audencia, established Mosaicos Machuca in an ancestral house located on Calle Tanduay in San Miguel, Manila, with the tile factory itself situated beside the Pasig River.
+The company pioneered the implementation of both wet and dry processes for the manufacture of Mediterranean-designed cement tiles in the Philippines.

-Machuca Tiles Inc. is presently under the management of Arch.
-Luis P. Machuca Jr., a fourth-generation member of the Machuca family.
+Presently, Machuca Tiles Inc. is under the management of Architect Luis P. Machuca Jr., a fourth-generation member of the Machuca family.